BLCM/bl3mods/Apocalyptech/README.md

 - `cartels_enable.txt` - This can be used to enable the Revenge of the Cartels event after it's officially closed down.
 This includes a bugfix which was hotfixed along with the event launch.
+- `fewer_cartel_operatives.txt` - I'd wanted to nerf the Cartel operative spawn rate a bit, to be able to have a bit of a breather occasionally.
+  This just cuts their spawn rate back a bit, while keeping them in the game.

 ## Main Menu